Ayaindeed/Gocheck/README.md

-# gocheck
+# GoCheck

-gocheck is a fast Go-based CLI for profiling datasets and running basic data-quality checks (row counts, missing values, type inference, and summary statistics) on CSV/Parquet files.
+GoCheck is a fast Go-based CLI for profiling datasets and running basic data-quality checks (row counts, missing values, type inference, and summary statistics) on CSV/Parquet files.

 ## Why This Project?